RyanEwen/lan-cache-docker/readme.md

 * ArenaNet (Guild Wars)
 * Uplay

-The folowing are untested and may require SSL certificate spoofing to work.
+The folowing are untested and may require SSL certificate spoofing to work (not covered here).
 Please test the following in your environment before relying on them.
 * Microsoft
 * Xbox
 * PlayStation
 * Hirez
-* Epic Games
+* Epic Games (needs SSL spoofing)

 ## Quick Start (Linux)
 1. Install Docker if you don't have it: